Interactive Simulations with JSPlotly

 • y\(_{i}\) = smoothed value at position i;

-• y\(_{i+j}\) = actual values of the series within the window;
+• y\(_{i+j}\) = real series values within the window;

 • c\(_{i}\) = filter coefficients derived from a polynomial regression;